Juan-Diego22/CRUD-gestion-inventario/README.md

 First project – more coming soon! 🚀 Open to feedback and remote opportunities.

-Built with ❤️ by Juan Diego López – Junior Full-Stack Developer
+Built by Juan Diego López – Junior Full-Stack Developer